• Skip to primary navigation

 • Are Scallops Vegan?
 Scallops belong to the bivalves family (sea creatures with a hinged valve).
 The day I witnessed a clam propel itself on the ocean floor to escape a predator (basically run for its life) I knew it was over for me.
 I was done consuming these clearly intelligent creatures.
 Some will argue that scallops are not really animals, and so therefore, justify their consumption.
 However, due to lack of conclusive evidence on whether or not they feel pain, I prefer to avoid causing suffering, especially as there is absolutely no need for us to consume them.
 Not to worry, King Oyster mushrooms, perfectly seasoned and pan seared in a cast iron skillet, will yield a perfect scallop-like texture and deliver nutrition like a boss.

 • What to Serve with mushroom scallops?
 Whatever you would normally serve your scallops with, you can serve these ones with as well!
 I have even added them to the top of a delicious salad.
-Some of my favorite options for serving these scallops is over this Spaghetti Aglio e Olio recipe, Olive Oil Mashed Potatoes, pea puree, risotto, creamy polenta or go all out with some ginger caviar.
+Some of my favorite options for serving these scallops is over this Spaghetti Aglio e Olio recipe, Olive Oil Mashed Potatoes, pea puree, risotto, creamy polenta, this mashed potato salad or go all out with some ginger caviar.
 Of course, you could always eat them by themselves as a snack as well with a piece of crusty bread!

 Vegan Scallops